-PARTNER SCHOOL PROPERTY
+MEMBER SCHOOL DISTRICT PROPERTY

-Students are only to be on the partner school's property for official business.
+Students are only to be on the member school districts' property for official business.
 Students are to report to the principal's office immediately upon arrival to that school, unless attending a prearranged activity.
-Students are subject to the disciplinary procedures of that school when under the jurisdiction and control of the partner school, including bus transportation to and from school.
-GCCC will support any discipline issued by the partner schools.
+Students are subject to the disciplinary procedures of that school when under the jurisdiction and control of the member school district, including bus transportation to and from school.
+GCCC will support any discipline issued by the member school districts.

-Student attendance at partner school assemblies is encouraged when the partner school officials have notified the Career Center and proper procedures are followed for attendance.
+Student attendance at member school district assemblies is encouraged when the member school district officials have notified the Career Center and proper procedures are followed for attendance.
 A ticket is issued to the student through the Attendance Office.
-The ticket must be turned in to the designated individual at the partner school.
+The ticket must be turned in to the designated individual at the member school district.
 Failure to attend assembly may result in a partial day unexcused absence, detention(s) or one day ISS being assigned.